josdem/py-vetlog-analyzer/CONTRIBUTING.md

-# Contributing to Vetlog Buddy
+# Contributing to 🐍Vetlog Buddy

 Thank you for your interest in contributing to Vetlog Buddy!
 Your help is highly appreciated.
 This guide will walk you through the setup process, development workflows, and best practices for contributing to the project.